teamniteo/handbook/5_People/personal-finances.md

 - For 30% of your portfolio, buy Vanguard's fund BNDW for the global bond market.
 - Invest whenever your savings hit $5000.
 - Buy and hold until retirement.
+- If you have a house loan but want to invest, see [Ben Felix's video on the topic](https://www.youtube.com/watch?v=AKc01jo1qLw).